OCA/pos/pos_default_quantity/readme/DESCRIPTION.rst

-This modules adds a default pos quantity field on the product categories.
+This module adds a field for a default quantity to Unit of Measure Categories.
-When adding a product to a pos order, this module sets the quantity to that value.
+When this is filled in, and when this functionality is enabled in the Point of Sale Configuration, then adding that product to an order in the Point of Sale will set the quantity to that value by default.